Nvidia forecast beats expectations but crypto mining's role remains unclear

-Demand for Nvidia graphics chips for video gaming rigs boomed through the pandemic, helping further boost sales after several years of rapid growth for data center chips for artificial intelligence applications such as image recognition.
+Demand for Nvidia graphics chips for video gaming boomed through the pandemic.
+This added several years of rapid sales growth for data center chips used in artificial intelligence applications such as image recognition.

-The company expects current-quarter revenue of $6.30 billion, plus or minus 2%, compared with analysts’ estimates of $5.5 billion, according to IBES data from Refinitiv.
+The company expects revenue this quarter of $6.30 billion, plus or minus 2%, compared with analysts’ estimates of $5.5 billion, according to IBES data from Refinitiv.

 The company’s total revenue was $5.66 billion during the first quarter, beating estimates of $5.41 billion, according to Refinitiv data.
 Adjusted profit was $3.66 per share, above analyst estimates of $3.28, according to Refinitiv data.